ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 * the baseUrl in settings ui
   * https://api.openai.com/v1 or similar

-* Wrt request body - gMe.chatRequestOptions
+* Wrt request body - gMe.apiRequestOptions
   * model (settings ui)
   * any additional fields if required in future